Updated July 6, 2023

 So how to choose an appropriate database system?

 The database types landscape is complex and complicated.
 That is why it is important that IT industry personnel carefully consider their situation before installing any system.
 The first thing to consider is the platform support or computing systems.
 Some of the major computing systems include Windows, Unix, and Linux.
-It is important to remember that not all database system function on all platforms, and choosing one that does not work on your system can prove to be a costly mistake.
+It is important to remember that not all database systems function on all platforms, and choosing one that does not work on your system can be costly.

 Another point to keep in mind is vendor support.
 Because many database systems originate from using open source software, vendor support is crucial, particularly the NoSQL systems.
-It is because database management open source systems have increased flexibility and reduce the initial cost of ownership.
-But it is important to remember that database management open source system lack support unless they are purchased from a commercial distributor.
-In addition, related administration, support, and ongoing costs are going to increase the total cost of ownership as well.
+It is because database management open source systems have increased flexibility and reduced the initial cost of ownership.
+But it is important to remember that database management open source systems lack support unless purchased from a commercial distributor.
+In addition, related administration, support, and ongoing costs will also increase the total cost of ownership.

-Further, database management system advantages users can reduce the complexity involved with acquisition and support of database system by deploying a cloud or database appliance.
-A database appliance is a preinstalled database system that is configured and optimized for database management system advantages.
+Further, database management system advantages users can reduce the complexity of acquiring and supporting a database system by deploying a cloud or database appliance.
+A database appliance is a preinstalled database system that is configured and optimized for applications of database management system advantages.
 It can dramatically reduce the cost of implementation and support because it effectively combines software and hardware.
 If users do not want to buy a database management system advantages application, they can approach a cloud database service provider to implement the database while using the provider’s service.

 Overall if your company is considering a database system, it is important to consider the requirements and demands of the project.
-This is because additional details on each type of database systems and understanding the specific use cases of each database technology can go a long way in helping the users to choose and implement the right system.
+It is because additional details on each type of database system and understanding the specific use cases of each database technology can go a long way in helping the users to choose and implement the right system.
 Before procuring a database system software, one needs to evaluate many things that can affect the success and failure of the entire project.